unrealwork/atsd-use-cases/how-to/aws/route53-email-notifications/README.md

 2. Configure ATSD to accept HTTPS requests from AWS infrastructure servers with a [**CA-signed**](https://axibase.com/docs/atsd/administration/ssl-self-signed.html) SSL certificate.
 Alternatively, use the HTTP protocol when configuring the SNS subscription URL.

-3. Open the **Services** drop-down menu and navigate to the **Simple Notification Service** page in the **Application Integration** section of the menu.
+3. Open the **Services** drop-down list and navigate to the **Simple Notification Service** page in the **Application Integration** section of the menu.

     ![](./images/app-integration-sns.png)

-4. Open the **Topics** page from toolbar on the left, and click the Amazon Resource Name (ARN) link of the alert which you would like to integrate with ATSD.
+4. Open the **Topics** page from the toolbar on the left, and click the **ARN** link of the alert to integrate.

     ![](./images/route53-slack-subscription.png)

 5. In the **Subscriptions** section of the **Topic Details** page, click **Create Subscription** to enable enriched emails with contextual information.
-Click **Create Subscription** and use the webhook URL in the **endpoint** field:
+Click **Create Subscription** and use the webhook URL in the **Endpoint** field:

     ```elm
     https://aws-cw:PASSWORD@atsd_hostname:8443/api/v1/messages/webhook/aws-cw?command.date=Timestamp&json.parse=Message&exclude=Signature;SignatureVersion;SigningCertURL;SignatureVersion;UnsubscribeURL;MessageId;Message.detail.instance-id;Message.time;Message.id;Message.version
     ```

-    Switch to the HTTP protocol and modify the port number (default is `8088`) if the ATSD is running on a self-signed SSL certificate.
+    Switch to HTTP protocol and modify the port number (default is `8088`) if the ATSD is running on a self-signed SSL certificate.

     Replace `atsd_hostname` with a valid hostname and update user password in the webhook URL above.

     ![](./images/route53-slack.png)

-You're ready to start receiving detailed email notifications about endpoint health status alerts.
+You are ready to start receiving detailed email notifications about endpoint health status alerts.

 Follow the optional steps below to further enhance this functionality to send context-rich messages to a [collaboration service](https://axibase.com/docs/atsd/rule-engine/notifications/) such as Slack or Telegram.

 ### Alarm Notifications in Slack

-* Configure your local ATSD instance to send messages to **Slack Messenger** by following [this procedure](https://axibase.com/docs/atsd/rule-engine/notifications/slack.html).
-Now, your alarm notifications will be sent via Slack messages as well as email.
+* Configure your local ATSD instance to send messages to Slack Messenger by following the [Slack Notifications](https://axibase.com/docs/atsd/rule-engine/notifications/slack.html) procedure.
+Now, ATSD sends alarm notifications via Slack Messenger as well as email.

 ![](./images/route53-alert-slack.png)

 ### Alarm Notifications in Telegram

-* Configure your local ATSD instance to send messages to **Telegram Messenger** by following [this procedure](https://axibase.com/docs/atsd/rule-engine/notifications/telegram.html).
-Now, your alarm notifications will be sent via Telegram messages as well as email.
+* Configure your local ATSD instance to send messages to Telegram Messenger by following the [Telegram Notifications](https://axibase.com/docs/atsd/rule-engine/notifications/telegram.html) procedure.
+Now, ATSD sends alarm notifications via Telegram Messenger as well as email.

 ![](./images/route53-tg-alert.png)

 ### Advanced Configuration

 * To configure advanced settings, expand the **Alerts** menu and select **Rules**.
-Follow the procedure described [here](https://axibase.com/docs/atsd/rule-engine/notifications/#attachments) to include detailed reports and portals in your alert emails.
+Follow the procedure described by the [Notification Attachments Documentation](https://axibase.com/docs/atsd/rule-engine/notifications/#attachments) to include detailed reports and portals in your alert emails.

 * Enable the **Attach Details** option to include detailed email reports upon alarm notification: